google/fhir-data-pipes/doc/docs/concepts/concepts.md

   the [Bulk Export API](https://build.fhir.org/ig/HL7/bulk-data/export.html).
 * Files in json and ndjson formats.

-### Transformation
+### Transform to Parquet-on-FHIR

-FHIR Resources are transformed into a "Parquet on FHIR" format:
+FHIR Resources are transformed into a "Parquet-on-FHIR" format which forms the "base DWH".

 * Uses a forked version
   of [Bunsen library](https://github.com/google/fhir-data-pipes/tree/master/bunsen) (